tc39/proposal-binary-ast/README.md

 3. It runs the risk of bifurcating the language, as bytecode may be more expressive than structured JavaScript source.
 4. Designing a new bytecode is an even more ambitious undertaking.

+**Why not use WebAssembly?**

+There are massive existing untyped codebases, and there is no easy way to convert an untyped, garbage collected language to WebAssembly.
+And even if there were, there is no guarantee that it would be any faster to transmit/parse/start than what we currently have.

 **Why not a semantic graph?
 Or why not go further?
 Why not types?**

 We do not want to invent a new language by adding new front-end semantics, nor do we want to encode analysis result and require more sophisticated verification that this information is correct.